maznicky/AR2HUB/README.md

 for the map to have anything to draw.

 Everything is positioned relative to your own marker, so panning and zooming the map are handled for you.
-Two extras worth knowing:
+Three extras worth knowing:

 - **Show My Own Dot** - off by default, it just sits on top of your real marker.
 - **Map Is Open (override)** - for when the map opens without the script